amandavisconti/DHslack/CodeOfConduct.md

     Dismissiveness toward oppression, toward complaints about oppression, or toward whether other users could interpret a message as harassment.
     Jokes that incorporate any type of harassment (including use of derogatory stereotypes).
     Quoting any type of harassment (including using the orignal author's demographics to argue the quote can't be harassment).
+    Reposting of a message deleted by a moderator.

 Note that invoking /giphy with terms that aren't harassment can sometimes result in GIFs that perpetuate one of these forms of harassment.
 It isn't your fault—just edit your message to remove the GIF (ask a mod if you need help).